HOW YOU CAN HELP

 Over the years, this initiative has raised millions of dollars to improve care and outcomes for young burn victims across NSW.

-A solo endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.
+An endurance run across NSW raising funds for Fire and Rescue NSW and the Beat the Burn campaign.

 WHY THIS MATTERS